BostonGlobe/07-30-2014-pedestrians/README.md

 [See here for data analysis](http://bostonglobe.github.io/07-30-2014-pedestrians/data/07-30-2014_pedestrians.html)

 This graphic was generated with [generator-globegraphic](https://github.com/BostonGlobe/generator-globegraphic).
-Consults its [README](https://github.com/BostonGlobe/generator-globegraphic) for more information.
+Consult its [README](https://github.com/BostonGlobe/generator-globegraphic) for more information.

 Please note: do not reproduce Boston Globe logos or fonts without written permission.